 Direct-View LED, Pixel Pitch, and Why They Matter!

-Moore's law has had a profound effect on Direct-View LED (DVLED), and the cost of implementation.
+Moore's law has had a profound effect on Direct-View LED (DVLED) and the cost of implementation.

-The law states that the number of transistors doubles about every 2 years.
+The law states that the number of transistors doubles about every two years.
 Encyclopedia Britannica explains that this is because Gordon E. Moore (CEO of Intel) observed in 1965 that the number of transistors on the Intel processor was doubling about every 18–24 months.

 HD - 4K - 8K

-Pixel Pitch is the distance measured from the center of one LED pixel, to the nearest adjacent pixel in millimeters.
+Pixel Pitch is the distance measured from the center of one LED pixel to the nearest adjacent pixel in millimeters.

 Well, the answer isn't always that simple.
 Viewing distance will ultimately determine what pitch and size are right for your application.
 Is this an outside amphitheater, an auditorium, a large ballroom, or a small boardroom?
-Native resolutions can range from "HD" resolutions like 720p to several orders of magnitude higher with custom resolutions and they are all correct for a certain application and viewer distance.
-The most important thing that matters in the end is how close viewers can be to view the video.
+Native resolutions can range from "HD" resolutions like 720p to several orders of magnitude higher with custom resolutions, and they are all correct for a certain application and viewer distance.
+The most important thing that matters, in the end, is how close viewers can be to view the video.

-There is a fairly simple way to determine the general pitch required for a given installation.
+There is a reasonably simple way to determine the general pitch required for a given installation.
 Equate each 1/10th millimeter with 1 foot.
 This provides a designer with a good starting point, from which he or she can make adjustments as needed.
 For example, if your closest viewer is 40' away, that would constitute around a 4mm Pitch.
-And there are sub-mm pitch walls that could get a viewer nearly arms-length from a display, so there is a pitch for nearly any application.
+And there are sub-mm pitch walls that could get a viewer nearly arms-length from a display, so there is a pitch for almost any application.

 The cost implications must be considered, as well.
 The lower the pitch, the higher the price.
-The higher the pitch, the larger the display must be to achieve an acceptable picture.
+The higher the pitch, the larger the display must be to achieve a good picture.
 A 4mm pitch at 40' will have the same general quality as a 1.2mm pitch wall would have at 12'.
 So it would not be prudent to place a fine pitched wall for a distance viewer because the detail provided could not possibly be discerned.
 The "more is better" fallacy might pack in too many pixels for the viewing distance.
-Plus, that approach will make the installation unfeasibly expensive and provide sticker shock to any who dare gaze at the cost to implement
+Plus, that approach will make the installation unfeasibly expensive and provide sticker shock to any who dare gaze at the cost to implement.